-ETG travellers Hilary and Paul recently visited the north of Sri Lanka on a small group tour.
-Here is an account of the best experiences they had, fantastic inspiration for your next adventure.
+ETG travellers Hilary and Paul recently visited the north of Sri Lanka.
+Here is an account of the best experiences they had, fantastic inspiration for a holiday adventure to Sri Lanka.

 Our adventure began with a sunset walk along the beach of Negombo lagoon, sampling samosas from the beach snackbar.
 Yes, we were really in Sri Lanka with its warmth of temperature, friendly people, and excellent food.